smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 Now several months later the improvement to the builds is dramatic.
 We can easily iterate on the code and build breaks are much rarer.
-The large number of developers have their changes better validated before merging.
+The large number of developers have their changes validated better before merging.

 The Next Project
 ===============================================================================

-Daryl, who had been on the original project wanted to bring Preflights for our team.
-We were about to restart a project and expected many changes to happen.
+Daryl, who had been on the original project wanted to bring Preflights to our team.
+We were about to restart a project and planned a to change the architecture while keeping the overall behaviour intact.
-He advocated setting up preflights early in the project and thought they would help keep our code more stable.
+He advocated setting up preflights early in the project and thought they would help keep our code stable.

 At first the differences to how we behaved were not pronounced.
 Our normal workflow barely changed.